 - the model name

-- the Category and Subcategory of the product (to fall down to the niche)
+- the category and subcategory of the product (niche)

-The hardest part of writing product descriptions is the efficiency to look over if all the points have been covered.
-AI tools like Quill, Content Spinning Software, automate the entire process of creating product descriptions using NLP algorithms.
-Read here how AI can change the entire product discovery game.
+The hardest part of writing product descriptions is the efficiency of looking over if all the points have been covered.
+AI tools like QuillBot, and Content Spinning Software, automate the process of creating product descriptions using NLP algorithms.
+Read here about how AI can change the entire product discovery game.

-AR and VR provide a different way to let the customers into the entire process of online buying.
-78.65% of customers abandon their cart even before placing their order which speaks a lot about the changes needed.
-So, AR and VR took over and AR glasses were priced at $1.2B in 2018.
+AR and VR provide a different way to let customers into the entire process of online buying.
+However, 78.65% of customers abandon their cart even before placing their order which speaks a lot about the changes needed.

-For instance, IKEA started product displays using VR technology which allowed customers to test out products in real-time.
-Dave was amazed at how he was able to test out the mattress before buying it from IKEA online.
-Many fashions, furniture, and marketplace people started using AR/VR tech to display their products from every angle.
-Customers trust you more and would buy often.
+Many fashion, furniture, and marketplace people started using AR/VR tech to display their products from every angle.
+As a result, customers trust you more and would buy often.